Tiffydidit/Review-Work-/week4d1.md

 I think the universe is trying to teach me how to be content and gratful when things are not coming up roses, especially when things are not coming up roses.

 I need to get back to my daily grind.
 Tomorrow is a new day and I'm leaving these gross, depressed feelings behind.

+The thing is, I've got one problem and it's money - same problem 99% of the world has.